 - Presence of alternate hosts such as grassy weeds belonging to Gramineae family

-Armyworms are caterpillars that crops belonging to rice and maize (particularly Gramineae).
+Armyworms are caterpillars feeds on the crops belonging to rice and maize (particularly Gramineae).
 There are three armyworm species which are the rice swarming caterpillar, common cutworm, and the rice ear-cutting caterpillar.
 A single armyworm egg mass contains hundreds of eggs and each female lays 800−1000 eggs during its lifetime of about one week.
 The name armyworm is applied to those species that migrate in masse to neighboring fields after severely defoliating a crop.

 What it does?